The Political Risk To Stocks

 This is just one scenario, really not necessarily the most likely one.
 What is likely is that for both economic as well as political reasons, the present trend in which nearly all of the economic gains go to the top cannot really continue.

-Difficult to imagine today, but In the era of the Robber Barons (from the end of the civil war up until WOI) sentiment was anti-business and this sprouted a rewriting of the rules (anti-trust legislation, social reforms resulting in the New Deal).
+Difficult to imagine today, but in the era of the Robber Barons (from the end of the civil war up until WOI) sentiment was anti-business and this sprouted a rewriting of the rules (anti-trust legislation, social reforms resulting in the New Deal).

 We can only hope that any backlash produces sensible reformers like Teddy Roosevelt and Woodrow Wilson, but there are no guarantees in this game.